DeanLemans/deanlemans.github.io/content/misc/starter vault/Callback URLs in Obsidian.md

 ---
 Author: Mike Schmitz
 Tags: things, hook, dailynotes. productivity
+draft: true
 ---

 One of the things I love about Obsidian is that it offers support for *callback URLs*.
 For example, you could include a link to a specific note inside of a task in *Things* or a link to an email message from your Daily Notes in Obsidian.

 In this article, I'll show you a couple of ways you can connect things in Obsidian to other apps.

 ## Linking to a Note in Obsidian